xlab-si/emmy/README.md

 3. **Logging level**: flag *--loglevel* (shorthand *-l*), which must be one of `debug|info|notice|error|critical`.
 Defaults to `ìnfo`.
 4. **URI of the emmy server**: flag *--server*, defaults to *localhost:7007*.
 5. **CA certificate**: flag *--cacert*, points to a path to a certificate of the CA that issued emmy server's certificate, in PEM format.
 This will be used to secure communication channel with the server.
 Please refer to [explanation of TLS support in Emmy](#tls-support) for explanation.
+6. **Allowing insecure connections**: flag *--insecure*.
+In the absence of this flag clients will check emmy server's hostname and CA certificate chain.
+If you include this flag, none of these checks will be performed.

+    > This should only be used for connecting clients to emmy development server, where self-signed certificate is used.

 Moreover, the *protocolSubcommand* corresponds to a concrete crypto protocol that we want to demonstrate between emmy client and emmy server.
 You can list valid *protocolSubcommand* values by running